aliHosseinNezhad/PersianRadialTimePicker/README.md

         it.setTimeTextColors(textColors)
     }
 ```
-and change all texts by the folowing method:
+- Change all texts by the folowing method:
 ```
   fun englishMode(it: TimePickerBottomSheetFragment) {
       it.setViewsText {